-LEA authorizers enrolled the largest share of charter school students (48%) in the 2019-20 school year, and they oversaw 47% of all charter schools.
-LEAs are overwhelmingly the most prevalent type of authorizer, with nearly 90% of the 921 authorizers across the country being LEAs.
-However, despite the overall prominence of LEAs, SEAs, and ICBs authorize a relatively large number of schools per entity.
-There are only 21 SEA authorizers nationwide, yet these entities enroll 23% of charter students and oversee 22% of charter schools and campuses.
-Similarly, ICBs authorize approximately 15% of student enrollment, as well as approximately 15% of schools and campuses.
-NPO authorizers exist only in Ohio and Minnesota, while the two NEG authorizers operate only in Indiana, which likely explains why those two entity types are the fewest in number.
+LEA authorizers enrolled the largest share of charter school students (47%) in the 2021-22 school year and oversaw 47% of all charter schools.
+LEAs are overwhelmingly the most prevalent type of authorizer, with nearly 90% of the 926 active authorizers across the country being LEAs.
+SEAs, and ICBs also authorize a relatively large number of schools per entity.
+There are only 20 SEA authorizers nationwide, yet these entities enroll 23% of charter students and oversee 23% of charter schools and campuses.
+Similarly, ICBs authorize approximately 16% of student enrollment, as well as approximately 15% of schools and campuses.
+NPO authorizers exist only in Ohio and Minnesota, while the two NEG authorizers operate only in Indiana and WY, which likely explains why those two entity types are the fewest in number.

 Authorizer Type Count of Authorizers Enrollment Share School and Campus Share